bitcoinops/bitcoinops.github.io/_topics/en/anonymity-networks.md

   - title: "Bitcoin Core #22050 drops support for deprecated version 2 Tor onion services"
     url: /en/newsletters/2021/06/09/#bitcoin-core-22050

+  - title: "Bitcoin Core #22112 changes the assumed port for I2P addresses to be 0 instead of 8333"
+    url: /en/newsletters/2021/07/21/#bitcoin-core-22112

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Dandelion